 Born Michael Jones on Dec.
 26, 1959 in Harlem, NY, Kashif (Saleem) taught himself to play a $3 song flute at the early age 7, then later the piano in the basement of his church.
 He would soon after do the same with trumpet, saxophone, and tuba with the encouragements of his school teacher.
 By age 12, he had mastered several musical instruments and began performing in some of New York’s finest night clubs.

 He joined B.T.
 Express 3 years later as a vocalist and keyboardist.
-He left the band in 1978 to work as a keyboardist for Stephanie Mills.
+He then left the band in 1978 to work as a keyboardist for Stephanie Mills.

 Kashif‘s career took a new dimension when he started getting himself into songwriting and production.
-He literally made the sensation back in 1981 with ‘I’m In Love’ which he wrote and co-produced for Evelyn ‘Champagne’ King.
+He literally made the sensation back in 1981 with ‘I’m In Love’.
+A cut which he wrote and co-produced for Evelyn ‘Champagne’ King.
 The first in a series of classics which helped the singer getting back to the forefront, on the heels of her memorable ‘Shame’.
 With ‘Love Come Down’ soon after not only confirming their obvious connection.
 But also standing as a signature track for her producer.
 A jam which perfectly embodies what Kashif‘s sound was about.

-French act Motorbass sampled it back in 1996 on ‘1980’, followed by DJ Quik in 1998 (Down, Down, Down’) and M.E.D. (‘MEDical Card’) in 2010 among others…
+French act Motorbass sampled it back in 1996 on ‘1980’.
+Then DJ Quik in 1998 (Down, Down, Down’) and M.E.D. (‘MEDical Card’) in 2010 among others…

 Seattle, WA-born saxophonist Kenneth Bruce Gorelick, better known as Kenny G. is much of a phenomenon.
-The ambassador of Smooth Jazz, he’s the biggest selling instrumental artist of the current times, totalizing more than 75 million album sales.
+The ambassador of Smooth Jazz, he’s the biggest selling instrumental artist of the current times.
+Totalizing more than 75 million album sales.
 He started in 1973 as as sideman of Barry White‘s Love Unlimited Orchestra, aged 17.
 He then joined the Jeff Lorber Fusion band prior launching his solo career with the Lorber himself as a producer.
 We catch him back in 1983 on the opening cut to his third album (‘Gravity’), along with Kashif on vocals.
 This would be one of their numerous collaborations at the time.